flyono/flyono.github.io/source/_posts/University Courses/English-kouyu.md

 # Paragraph 10

 I’m not making anywhere near as much money as I did when I was employed full time,but now we don’t need as much either.
-I generate enough income to handle our $600-a-month mortgage payments plus the

-usualexpenses for a family like ours.
+I generate enough income to handle our $600-a-month mortgage payments plus the usualexpenses for a family like ours.

 That includes everything from music lessons and dental bills to car repairs and college costs.
-When it comes to insurance, we have a poor men’s major-medical policy.We have to pay the first 500 dollars of any medical feesfor each member of the family.
+When it comes to insurance, we have a poor men’s major-medical policy.

+We have to pay the first 500 dollars of any medical feesfor each member of the family.

 It picks up 80% of the costs beyond that.

 Although we are stuck with paying minor expenses, our premium is low -Only 560 dollars a year -and we are covered against catastrophe.

 Aside from that and the policy on our two cars at $400 a year, we have no other insurance.
 But we are setting aside $2000 a year in an IRA.

 ---